 Pre-heat the oven as per your chip instructions.
 If you’re using Makikihi fries you’ll need it at 230 degrees Celsius.

 Bring your fish up to room temperature.
 Portion into equal sized pieces.
 Set aside.

 Place your chips onto an oven tray, make sure they aren’t crowded, and cook as per the instructions until golden and crunchy.
 Makikihi fries take 20-25 minutes.

 Fill a deep heavy bottom pan with 1.5 litres of cooking oil and bring up to 180 degrees Celsius.
 It’s best to use a thermometer to check the temperature if you have one to hand.

 While the oil heats, whisk together the self-raising flour, egg and beer to form the batter.
 The batter should not be lumpy.
 If you want a herby batter, add your dill now and mix through.
 Set aside.

-Place ½ a cup of flour onto a plate or tray and season with salt and pepper.
+Place half a cup of flour onto a plate or tray and season with salt and pepper.

 Test the temperature of your batter by dropping a drip of batter into the oil.
 If it crisps up immediately it’s ready.

 It may be necessary to cook fish in batches depending on the size of your pot.
-Do not over crowd the pot it will cause the temperature of the oil to fluctuate, the fish will absorb the oil and become greasy & soggy.
+Do not overcrowd the pot it will cause the temperature of the oil to fluctuate, the fish will absorb the oil and become greasy and soggy.

 Holding a piece of fish on one end, dip it into the batter.
 Allow some of the excess batter to drip off once dipped.